fabric8io-images/run-java-sh/fish-pepper/run-java-sh/readme.md

 * **JAVA_APP_DIR** the directory where the application resides.
 All paths in your application are relative to this directory.
 By default it is the same directory where this startup script resides.
 * **JAVA_LIB_DIR** directory holding the Java jar files as well an optional `classpath` file which holds the classpath.
 Either as a single line classpath (colon separated) or with jar files listed line-by-line.
 If not set **JAVA_LIB_DIR** is the same as **JAVA_APP_DIR**.
 * **JAVA_OPTIONS** options to add when calling `java`
-* **JAVA_MAJOR_VERSION** a number >= 7.
-If the version is set then only options suitable for this version are used.
-When set to 7 options known only to Java > 8 will be removed.
-For versions >= 10 no explicit memory limit is calculated since Java >= 10 has support for container limits.
-* **JAVA_MAX_MEM_RATIO** is used when no `-Xmx` option is given in `JAVA_OPTIONS`.
-This is used to calculate a default maximal Heap Memory based on a containers restriction.
-If used in a Docker container without any memory constraints for the container then this option has no effect.
-If there is a memory constraint then `-Xmx` is set to a ratio of the container available memory as set here.
-The default is `25` when the maximum amount of memory available to the container is below 300M, `50` otherwise, which means in that case that 50% of the available memory is used as an upper boundary.
-You can skip this mechanism by setting this value to 0 in which case no `-Xmx` option is added.
-* **JAVA_INIT_MEM_RATIO** is used when no `-Xms` option is given in `JAVA_OPTIONS`.
-This is used to calculate a default initial Heap Memory based on a containers restriction.
-If used in a Docker container without any memory constraints for the container then this option has no effect.
-If there is a memory constraint then `-Xms` is set to a ratio of the container available memory as set here.
-By default this value is not set.
-* **JAVA_MAX_CORE** restrict manually the number of cores available which is used for calculating certain defaults like the number of garbage collector threads.
-If set to 0 no base JVM tuning based on the number of cores is performed.
 * **JAVA_DIAGNOSTICS** set this to get some diagnostics information to standard out when things are happening
 * **JAVA_MAIN_CLASS** A main class to use as argument for `java`.
 When this environment variable is given, all jar files in `$JAVA_APP_DIR` are added to the classpath as well as `$JAVA_LIB_DIR`.
 * **JAVA_APP_JAR** A jar file with an appropriate manifest so that it can be started with `java -jar` if no `$JAVA_MAIN_CLASS` is set.
 In all cases this jar file is added to the classpath, too.